dlt-hub/.github/profile/README.md

   <img width="250" align='left' src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/hacktoberfest.png?raw=true">
 </p>

-### A GPT-3 Dialogue Generation Tool
+### Language Prediction Models In Enterprise Software Development

 We built a few prototypes to gain some understanding of language prediction models such as GPT3.
-In one of the working prototypes we have learned how GPT-3 can be primed to generate dialogue, which context it needs to perform, some of its limits.
+In one of the working prototypes, a gpt-3 dialogue generation tool, we have learned how GPT-3 can be primed to generate human dialogue, which context it needs to perform well, some of limits of the model.
 This application is now used in software development for exploratory/end to end testing.

  ---